Another Sydney Model Railway Exhibition is over. The three day event will be on again next year - the 50th!

 On a much smaller layout was the compact but well detailed Broxburn Sidings.
 This OO scale (4mm) layout is a small shunting layout with a freelanced Australian theme (Quinton River).
 Interestingly, the locos and rollingstock use Alex Jackson couplers, popular among British model railway folk.
 Having come all the way from Queensland, Broxburn Sidings was a nice addition to the Sydney exhibition.

-A new layout to the Sydney Exhibition was Mungo Scott's, based on the iconic flour mill at Dulwich Hill in Sydney.
+A new layout to the Sydney Exhibition was Mungo Scott's, based on the iconic flour mill on the Metropolitan Goods Line in Sydney.
 This layout was built over a fifteen month period by members of the Arncliffe Model Railway Society (formerly Sydney Model Railway Society).